Al-Dirbashiyya: Post 1948

+Historians say that the details about the occupation of the village (during the Nakba) remain unclear.
+However, it is known that it was captured during Operation Yiftach in May 1948.

-In 1992 the village site was described: "The rubble of destroyed houses is scattered across the village site.
+In 1992, the village site was described thus by historian Walid Khalidi: "The rubble of destroyed houses is scattered across the village site.
 The site also contains a segment of a cement-lined irrigation canal, and the remains of terraces in some fields.
 The village lands, which are used mainly as pastures, are covered with grass, cactus plants, and Christ’s-thorn and eucalyptus trees."